kinulab/process-monitoring-bundle/README.md

 We can do it with cron but that need a few lines :

-* to start the process,
+* to start the service,
 * stop it at the end of day,
-* check every minute from 7am to 7pm that the process is running,
+* check every minute from 7am to 7pm that the service is running,
-* then check every minutes from 7pm to 7am that the process is not running.
+* then check every minutes from 7pm to 7am that the service is not running.

-If there is only one process like that, it's ok.
+If there is only one service like that, it's ok.
 But when there is more, it become hard to maintain.